Considering getting a family pet? There’s nothing like giving a child a furry best friend.

 St Peter’s Prep values the chance for children to gain rewarding experiences not just within the classroom but outside it too.
 We hope that this guide can help your family to decide whether you will gain another member.

-For more information about our educational prospects, including our opportunities as a flexi boarding school in Devon, please call Rachel Jupp, Director of Admissions & Marketing, on 01395 280335 or email rachel.jupp@stpetersprepschool.co.uk.
+For more information about the educational prospects at our private school in Devon, please call Rachel Jupp, Director of Admissions & Marketing, on 01395 280335 or email rachel.jupp@stpetersprepschool.co.uk.